 LendingTree is involved in legal proceedings on an ongoing basis.
 In assessing the materiality of a legal proceeding, the Company evaluates, among other factors, the amount of monetary damages claimed, as well as the potential impact of non-monetary remedies sought by plaintiffs (e.g., injunctive relief) that may require it to change its business practices in a manner that could have a material and adverse impact on the Company's business.
-With respect to the matters disclosed in this Note 18, unless otherwise indicated, the Company is unable to estimate the possible loss or range of losses that could potentially result from the application of such non-monetary remedies.
+With respect to the matters disclosed in this Note 17, unless otherwise indicated, the Company is unable to estimate the possible loss or range of losses that could potentially result from the application of such non-monetary remedies.

-As of December 31, 2022 and 2021, the Company had litigation settlement accruals of \$0.1 million in continuing operations.
+As of December 31, 2023 and 2022, the Company had litigation settlement accruals of \$0.6 million and \$0.1 million, respectively.
 The litigation settlement accruals relate to litigation matters that were either settled or a firm offer for settlement was extended, thereby establishing an accrual amount that is both probable and reasonably estimable.
-See Note 22-Discontinued Operations in the notes to the consolidated financial statements included elsewhere in this report for additional information.
+See Note 21-Discontinued Operations in the notes to the consolidated financial statements included elsewhere in this report for additional information.

-NOTE 19-FAIR VALUE MEASUREMENTS
+NOTE 18-FAIR VALUE MEASUREMENTS

-Other than the convertible notes and warrants, as well as the equity interest in Stash and EarnUp, the carrying amounts of the Company's financial instruments are equal to fair value at December 31, 2022.
-See Note 16-Debt for additional information on the convertible notes and warrants, and see Note 8-Equity Investment in the notes to the consolidated financial statements included elsewhere in this report for additional information on the equity interest in Stash and EarnUp.
+Other than the convertible notes and warrants, and the equity investments, the carrying amounts of the Company's financial instruments are equal to fair value at December 31, 2023.
+See Note 15-Debt for additional information on the convertible notes and warrants, and see Note 8-Equity Investments in the notes to the consolidated financial statements included elsewhere in this report for additional information on the equity investments.

 Contingent consideration payments related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
-There were no changes in the fair value of the Company's Level 3 liabilities during the year ended December 31, 2022 and the changes for the years ended December 31, 2021 and 2020 are as follows (in thousands):
+There were no changes in the fair value of the Company's Level 3 liabilities during the years ended December 31, 2023 and 2022 and the changes for the year ended December 31, 2021 are as follows (in thousands):

-Year Ended Dec ember 31,
+Year Ended ecember 31,

-2021 2020
+2021

-Contingent consideration, beginning of period \$ 8,249 33,464
+Contingent consideration, beginning of period \$ 8,249

 Transfers into Level 3

 Transfers out of Level 3

-Total net losses included in earnings (realized and unrealized) (8,249) 5,327
+Total net losses included in earnings (realized and unrealized) (8,249)

 Purchases, sales and settlements:

 Additions

-Payments (30,542)
+Payments

-Contingent consideration, end of period \$ 5 8,249
+Contingent consideration, end of period \$

-There was no contingent consideration liability at December 31, 2022 or 2021 because the final earnout period for the QuoteWizard acquisition ended on October 31, 2021.
-The contingent consideration liability at December 31, 2020 consisted of the estimated fair value of the remaining earnout payment for the QuoteWizard acquisition.
+There was no contingent consideration liability at December 31, 2023 or 2022 because the final earnout period for the QuoteWizard acquisition ended on October 31, 2021.

-NOTE 20-RELATED PARTY TRANSACTIONS
+NOTE 19-RELATED PARTY TRANSACTIONS